objcio/articles/2014-12-?-lldb-debugging.md

 ### _help_

 The easiest command to try is `help`, which will list all the commands.
 And if you ever forget what a command does or want to know more, then you can read all the details with `help <command>`, e.g. `help print` or `help thread`.
-If you ever forget what the `help` command does, then you can try `help help`, but if you know to do that, then maybe you haven't entirely forgotten what the command does after all. &#128539;
+If you ever forget what the `help` command does, then you can try `help help`, but if you know enough to do that, then maybe you haven't entirely forgotten what the command does after all. &#128539;

 ### _print_